lndbaryshnikov/eslint-plugin-fsd/docs/rules/no-heavy-constructor.md

 # No heavy constructor (no-heavy-constructor)

 This rule prohibits searching the DOM tree and defining handlers in the constructor.
-If you implement such functionality, you should put it in a separate method.
-Rule doesn't work for jQuery yet.
+If you need to have such functionality, you should put it in a separate method.

 ## Rule Details

 Rule number **10** from the FSD [Frontend best practices](https://github.com/fullstack-development/front-end-best-practices/blob/master/JS/goodPractice.md):

->For example, if you want to search the DOM tree to set values for the fields of the class, you need to put this functionality in a separate method.
-Also in case you need to set handlers for events - in a separate method.

 Examples of **incorrect** code for this rule: